BunnyBlit/PyHyEQGameSim/README.md

 $ python3 cli.py --sample_rate 0.02 reachability --num_samples 20
 ```

 Some cases can run really slowly-- it can take up to 15 minutes to get 1 second of game play sometimes :c.
+The reachability graphs can get _real chonky_ because the currently plot both the good edge boundaries and all the failed runs.

 Blog Post Pending on What Is Going On Here and Why You Might Care